Pioneers' Day: Celebrations

 The focal point of the celebrations was the re-enactment of the raising of the Union Jack at Cecil Square in Salisbury.
 The ceremony would be complemented by military parades and a Christian service of thanksgiving.
 This would be repeated yearly with the original pioneers and their descendants usually being present alongside the Prime Minister of Rhodesia.
 Following Rhodesia's Unilateral Declaration of Independence in 1965, in 1968 it was announced that there would be a new flag of Rhodesia created.
 Initially it was unknown if this would replace the Union Jack during Pioneers' Day celebrations and the Pioneer and Early Settlers Society petitioned Prime Minister Ian Smith to ensure that the Union Jack continued to be raised.
 It was agreed that the Union Jack would continue to be the flag raised during the ceremonies in order to honour the pioneers.
-The flag would traditionally be raised by a descendent of a pioneer who served in either the Rhodesian Security Forces or in the British South Africa Police.
+The flag would traditionally be raised by a descendant of a pioneer who served in either the Rhodesian Security Forces or in the British South Africa Police.